 - Insanity.
 To present insanity as a defense, the defendant must prove that she either (1) did not know the difference between right and wrong or (2) did not understand the nature of her actions.

 - Accident.
 If a person is killed by accident and the defendant (1) was acting lawfully, (2) was not negligent at the time of the accident, and (3) had no intention to do harm, they cannot be found guilty of voluntary manslaughter.

 - Insufficient evidence.
 In many cases, there may not be sufficient evidence of whether the defendant caused the victim’s death or whether the defendant was acting negligently.

 - No intoxication.
 If there is no proof of intoxication, like the results of a breathalyzer test or witness testimony, the defendant can only be convicted under Section 191.5.

-Orange County Manslaughter Defense at the Law Office of Lauren K. Johnson
+Orange County Manslaughter Defense at the Johnson Criminal Law Group

-Our criminal defense attorney at the Law Office of Lauren K. Johnson will provide you with experienced legal defense for manslaughter charges.
+Our criminal defense attorney at the Johnson Criminal Law Group will provide you with experienced legal defense for manslaughter charges.
 If facing possible charges it is important to get in touch with our Orange County criminal defense lawyer as soon as possible.
 We can be reached by phone at 949-622-5522 or you can send us a message online today.